superfly/docs/flyctl/cmd/flyctl_auth.md

-# _flyctl auth_

-Manage authentication

-### About

-Authenticate with Fly (and logout if you need to).
+Authenticate with Fly (and log out if you need to).
-If you do not have an account, start with the AUTH SIGNUP command.
+If you do not have an account, start with the `auth signup` command.
-If you do have and account, begin with the AUTH LOGIN subcommand.
+If you do have and account, begin with the `auth login` subcommand.

-### Usage
+## Usage

 ~~~
 flyctl auth [command] [flags]
 ~~~

-### Available Commands
+## Available Commands
 * [docker](/docs/flyctl/auth-docker/)	 - Authenticate docker
 * [login](/docs/flyctl/auth-login/)	 - Log in a user
 * [logout](/docs/flyctl/auth-logout/)	 - Logs out the currently logged in user